AnnonymousCoder/DSA-Implementations/README.md

 # Data Structures and Algorithms
 This project serves to hold implementations of data structures and algorithms I have encountered in my learning journey.
-It is all implemented in C.

 # Structure:
 The project contains each DSA in it own folder, within that folder are sub folders corresponding to a programming language that was used to implement the DSA.